skyglass-examples/customer-management-keycloak/README.md

 ### Congratulations!
 You sucessfully created Minimal Kubernetes Cluster on AWS with Terraform and K3S!
 - ### Now you can deploy your own docker containers to this cluster with minimal costs from AWS!
 - ### You significantly reduced your AWS bills by removing AWS EKS and NAT gateway!
-- #### You implemented Traefik Ingress Controller, which acts as a Gateway Load Balancer for your microservices
+- #### You also implemented Traefik Ingress Controller, which acts as a Gateway API for your microservices
-- #### Now you can add any number of microservices to your K3S Kubernetes Cluster and use only one Gateway Load Balancer for all these microservice
+- #### Now you can add any number of microservices to your K3S Kubernetes Cluster and use only one Gateway Traefik Controller for all these microservices

 - ### You successfully deployed Keycloak Authorization Server, which protects your Spring Boot "Customer Management" Application
 - ### Spring Boot seamlessly handled the entire process of calling the Keycloak OAuth2 Authorization Server to authenticate the user